jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2023-07-06-kafka-development-with-docker-part-9/index.md

 ## Kafka Broker Update

-We should add the SSL listener to the broker configuration and the port 9093 is reserved for it.
-Both the Keystore and Truststore files need to be specified in the broker configuration.
+We should add the *SSL* listener to the broker configuration and the port 9093 is reserved for it.
+Both the Keystore and Truststore files are specified in the broker configuration.
 The former is to send the broker certificate to clients while the latter is necessary because a Kafka broker can be a client of other brokers.
 Also, we should make SSL client authentication to be required by updating the *KAFKA_CFG_SSL_CLIENT_AUTH* environment variable.
 The changes made to the first Kafka broker are shown below, and the same updates are made to the other brokers.
 The cluster can be started by `docker-compose -f compose-kafka.yml up -d`.

 ```yaml
 # kafka-dev-with-docker/part-09/compose-kafka.yml